bacalhau-project/bacalhau/integration/airflow/README.md

 # Apache Airflow Provider for Bacalhau

-This is `bacalhau-airflow`, a Python package that integrates Bacalhau with Apache Airflow.
+This is `bacalhau-airflow`, a Python package that integrates [Bacalhau](https://github.com/bacalhau-project/bacalhau) with [Apache Airflow](https://github.com/apache/airflow).
 The benefit is two fold.
 First, thanks to this package you can now write complex pipelines for Bacalhau.
 For instance, jobs can communicate their output's CIDs to downstream jobs, that can use those as inputs.
 Second, Apache Airflow provides a solid solution to reliably orchestrate your DAGs.

 ## Features

 - Create Airflow tasks that run on Bacalhau (via custom operator!)
-- Support for sharded jobs: output shards can be passed downstream (via XComs TODO link to xcoms)
+- Support for sharded jobs: output shards can be passed downstream (via [XComs](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/xcoms.html))
 - Coming soon...
     - Lineage (via OpenLineage)
     - Various working code examples